-A promotion appeal can be made against a selection for a vacancy in excess of 6 months if the following criteria are met:
+A promotion appeal can be made against a selection for a vacancy in excess of 6 months.

-- the selection constitutes a promotion* for both the appellant and the provisional promotee; and
+- the selection is a promotion* for both the person appealing and the person in the role and

-- both were NTPS employees at the time of their application for the vacancy.
+- both were Northern Territory Public Service employees at the time of their application for the vacancy.

 * Promotion means giving to an employee higher attainable maximum salary than the salary previously attainable by the employee at their nominal level.